Netflix/vmaf/README.md

 ###Cross Validation

-[python/script/run_vmaf_cross_validation.py](python/script/run_vmaf_cross_validation.py) provides tools for cross validation of parameters and models. *run_vmaf_cv* runs training on a training dataset using hyper-parameters specified in a parameter file, output a trained model file, and then test the trained model on another test dataset and report testing correlation scores.
+[python/script/run_vmaf_cross_validation.py](python/script/run_vmaf_cross_validation.py) provides tools for cross validation of hyper-parameters and models. *run_vmaf_cv* runs training on a training dataset using hyper-parameters specified in a parameter file, output a trained model file, and then test the trained model on another test dataset and report testing correlation scores.

+*run_vmaf_kfold_cv* takes in a dataset file, a parameter file, and a data structure (list of lists) that specifies the folds based on video content's IDs, and run k-fold cross valiation on the video dataset.
+This can be useful for manually tuning the model parameters.

 ###Creating New Features And Regressors